-If you received costs passed through to you from a partnership, enter the name of the partnership, EIN, and your share of the costs in the appropriate box of the Partnership information area.
+If you received costs passed through to you from a partnership, enter the name of the partnership, employer identification number, and your share of the costs in the appropriate box.
 These costs are reported to you on Form IT-204-CP, lines 77, 78, and 79.